leeshekchun/Professional-README-generator/README.md

 ## Installation
 The application will be invoked by using the following command:
-1. npm install inquirer （install inquirer package)
+1. npm install inquirer (install inquirer package)
 2. node index.js (invoked the application)

 ## Demonstration